hanatos/vkdt/src/pipe/modules/cnn/readme.md

 # cnn denoise

-this reads the weights of gmic's resnet from a texture and evaluates the network.
+this reads the weights of [gmic's resnet](https://gmic.eu/reference/denoise_cnn.html) from a texture and evaluates the network.

-the current implementation is an unoptimised super slow baseline version, and it will run out of gpu memory all the time.
+the current implementation runs in small tiles (24x24) and has only been tested on a slow nvidia 1650 GTX. a future implementation should probably focus on the turing architecture or more recent ones.

 to generate the required weights `data/cnn.lut`, you need `gmic-3.0.0` and dump the network weights like so (all in this directory):